KellisLab/MantisExtensions/README.md

 // Recieves messages from the Mantis space, allows for interaction with Mantis onMessage?.(messageType: string, messagePayload: any): void

+// Exists as a type, but isn't implemented yet
+// this will allow to create listeners
+// than can message into the Mantis website
+// (onMessage, but backwards)
+registerListeners?.((sendMessage: (command: string, args: any[]): void): void);
 ```

 ## Contributing